GageAmes/Azure-Logic-Apps-Fortnite-Tutorial/README.md

 1. Optionally, use [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to browse to the <*your-name*>fortnitedata Storage Account and verify an entity was added to the **subscriptions** table.

 ## Configure the FortniteNotifier Logic App
-This logic app will periodically query statistics from a [Fortnite Tracker](https://fortnitetracker.com) API based on the subscriptions in the Azure Table and inform subscribers of changes in these statistics via email.
+This Logic App will periodically query statistics from a [Fortnite Tracker](https://fortnitetracker.com) API based on the subscriptions in the Azure Table and inform subscribers of changes in these statistics via email.

 ![Logic App Designer view of the final FortniteNotifier Logic App](doc/images/notifier-logic-app-designer.png)